The-Alphabet-Cartel/ash-nlp/docs/v3.1/phase/3/e/step_3.md

 ### **Context for Next Session:**
 - Phase 3e Step 3 is **100% complete** with all tests passing (38/38)
 - LearningSystemManager **production-ready** with UnifiedConfigManager compliance
-- **Both AnalysisParametersManager AND ThresholdMappingManager** updated with migration references
+- **Both AnalysisConfigManager AND CrisisThresholdManager** updated with migration references
 - Step 4 will consolidate analysis methods and enhance CrisisAnalyzer
 - All Clean v3.1 architecture patterns verified and validated with 100% test success